TechnoMageKOMT/Programming_Notes/JavaScript/F_DOM-ManipulationBasics.md

 document.querySelector('li.item') i.e., tag.class
 ```

-`document.querySelectorAll('');` produces a node list which is for all itents and purposes an array.
+`document.querySelectorAll('');` produces a node list which is for all intents and purposes an array which can and is iterated through.

 **querySelector and querySelectorAll allows for more complex selections.**